Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Extraction of +jet distributions

 \section{Extraction of {\gammadir}+jet distributions}

-The \gammarich-trigger population is an admixture of direct photons, decay photons from asymmetrically decaying \pizero\ and from $\eta$ decays, and fragmentation photons.
-As mentioned in Sect.~\ref{Sect:TrigMeasurement}, the ansatz that direct photons have no near-side correlated hadron yield is used to correct {\gammarich}+jet to \gammadir+jet distributions, with the \pizero+jet yield used as a measure of the jets recoiling from background triggers.
-This is the same method as was used in Ref.~\cite{STAR:2016jdz}.
+The \gammarich-trigger population comprises direct photons, decay photons from asymmetric \pizero\ and $\eta$ decays, and fragmentation photons.
+Discrimination of direct photons is based on the ansatz that direct photons have no near-side correlated hadron yield.
+This ansatz is applied to correct {\gammarich}+jet to \gammadir+jet distributions, using the \pizero+jet yield to measure the recoil jet distribution from background triggers~\cite{STAR:2016jdz} .

 The \gammadir-triggered semi-inclusive recoil-jet yield, \Dgammadir(\pT), is defined as